kchalkowski/ASF_optimal_radius/README.md

 # ASF optimal radius model

-The purpose of this Readme is to describe the pipeline for our African Swine Fever simulation model.
 This is an adaptation of the ASF meta-population model in Pepin et al. 2022, converted from Matlab to R, with changes made to optimize model speed and allow flexible incorporation of environmental and management-relevant parameters.

 ### Table of Contents:
 1. Scripts summaries